A categorification of combinatorial Auslander-Reiten quivers: Categories associated with commutation classes

 otherwise.
 We argue in each case separately.

 In the first case, Remark \ref{rem:spherical twist gives reflection functor on the classical case} gives the following diagram of functors (which is commutative up to a natural isomorphism):

 The vertical functor $T'$ on the left is the composition of the derived reflection functors (as the ones appearing in Remark \ref{rem:spherical twist gives reflection functor on the classical case}) corresponding to the sequence of sources/sinks that defines the tilting functor $T$.
-By the discussion in Section \ref{subsection:alternative descriptions of spherical twists}, the horizontal functor on the bottom is fully faithful on the canonical heart of $\D^b(\modcat KQ')$.
+By Proposition \ref{prop:concentrated in zero for adapted word}, the horizontal functor on the bottom is fully faithful on the canonical heart of $\D^b(\modcat KQ')$.
 Since $T'(M)$ and $T'(N)$ belong to this heart and the vertical functors are equivalences, we conclude that the map (\ref{eq:fully faithful}) is indeed a bijection.